 The bill would amend the State Housing Development Authority Act to require the Michigan State Housing Development Authority (MSHDA) under certain conditions to make loans to housing cooperatives for multi-family housing projects in eligible distressed areas, to allocate Federal housing credits to applicants developing housing projects, and to extend the June 30, 1987, sunsets on certain MSHDA loan programs.
+The bill also would allow MSHDA to make loans, under certain conditions, to public bodies or agencies and housing cooperatives, corporations and associations, for projects developed with special considerations for elderly and handicapped residents.
 Following is a detailed description of the bill.